MrPig91/PSChiaPlotter/README.md

 ## Road Map
 The following is a list of things I want to add or improve on in the module.
 Not listed in any particular order.

-- [X] 1.
+:white_check_mark: 1.
 Start-ChiaHarvesterWatcher
-  - [X] Add blue color block when a proof is found.
+  - :white_check_mark: Add blue color block when a proof is found.
 Also change RGB to last look up time - Version 1.0.29+
-  - [X] Add DarkMode and NoWalls - Version 1.0.29+
+  - :white_check_mark: Add DarkMode and NoWalls - Version 1.0.29+
 - [ ] 2.
 Show-PSChiaPlotter
   - [ ] Add phase 1 concurrent plot limiter
   - [ ] Add Tab page to show a datagrid with all plotting stats
   - [ ] Add Current and Completed Tabs for Queue groupbox
-  - [X] Add seeing RAID drives - Version 1.0.28+
+  - :white_check_mark: Add seeing RAID drives - Version 1.0.28+
   - [ ] Update module when pool plotting comes out
-  - [X] Add buckets parameter
+  - :white_check_mark: Add buckets parameter
-  - [X] Add option to remove safety feature that prevents over allocating space when plotting - Version 1.0.28+
+  - :white_check_mark: Add option to remove safety feature that prevents over allocating space when plotting - Version 1.0.28+
   - [ ] Add KSize option instead of having K32 only
-  - [X] Add Job Name - Version 1.0.28+
+  - :white_check_mark: Add Job Name - Version 1.0.28+
-  - [X] Add Drive Rotation in final and temp drives - Version 1.0.28+
+  - :white_check_mark: Add Drive Rotation in final and temp drives - Version 1.0.28+
-  - [X] Add PSChiaPlotter Version on summary groupbox or somewhere - Version 1.0.30+
+  - :white_check_mark: Add PSChiaPlotter Version on summary groupbox or somewhere - Version 1.0.30+
-  - [X] Add Auto Check For Updates (or maybe a buttont to check for updates) - Version 1.0.30+
+  - :white_check_mark: Add Auto Check For Updates (or maybe a buttont to check for updates) - Version 1.0.30+
-  - [X] Add Logging Capabaility with different logging levels - Version 1.0.30+
+  - :white_check_mark: Add Logging Capabaility with different logging levels - Version 1.0.30+
-  - [X] Have GUI window not dependent on the Powershell window that started it - Version 1.0.30+
+  - :white_check_mark: Have GUI window not dependent on the Powershell window that started it - Version 1.0.30+
   - [ ] Add the ability to add and remove columns on datagrids
+  - [ ] Add 2nd Temp Parameter
+  - [ ] Add Saving Jobs For Reuse
+  - [ ] Add Basic Plotting Directories As Alternative Option
+  - [ ] Add Madmax Alternative Plot Option (User can use a textbox to provide a path to the .exe)
   - [ ] Add Phase % text and progress bar in background of the cell
   - [ ] Notifications Integration (Discord, Toast, etc.)